Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â

 It is most common for your premolars and molars to be affected by decay.
 This is because many curves and crevices where food particles can be trapped make them harder to clean.

-Stay away from foods that get stuck to your teeth and are hard to remove.
+Stay away from foods that are hard to remove and stuck to your teeth.
 This can include milk, ice cream, honey, sugar, soda, dried fruit, cake, candy, cereal, and chips.
 These are the most well-known foods that cause decay.

 The bad news is that these liquids seep into their teeth for hours while they slumber, which feeds the plaque bacteria.

-By not brushing your teeth regularly, plaque will build up quickly and race through all the stages until, eventually, you will need to have the tooth removed.
+By not brushing your teeth regularly, plaque will build up quickly and race through all the stages until you eventually need to have the tooth removed.

 Fluoride is beneficial to your teeth and can even reverse the early stages of tooth damage, so much so that it is added to many public water supplies.
 You can also find it in numerous kinds of toothpaste and rinses.